The Costs of Critical Judgment

 Once I learned to forgive myself for judging them and myself for that quality, I could let go of the resentment, disgust, contempt, and all the other nasty feelings I had about them.
 I was literally giving away my power by forgetting my essence: love.
 We are here only to love.
 However, we often forget that because we are so involved in feeling superior or inferior to others.
 What if we just accepted other people the same way we're trying to accept ourselves?
 We don't have to hang out with and spend vast amounts of time with people who irritate us, but we don't have to spend a lot of energy being upset about them either, do we?

-When we meet someone we want to judge (so badly, right?), it's good to pause and reflect on what it is that we do not like about the person.
+When you meet someone do you want to judge or criticize them?
+If so, it's good to pause and reflect on what you do not like about the person.
 Is it because they're different in their beliefs, lifestyle, or cultural/ethnic background?
-If so, then we need to take a step back and say, "What gives me the right to view this person as wrong and myself as right?
+If so, take a step back and say, "What gives me the right to view this person as wrong and myself as right?
 How would I feel if they did that to me?
 What good does it do for me to judge him/her/them?"

-If the idea is that by judging them or criticizing them, you seek to change or eradicate them, that is 1) totally unrealistic and 2) completely arrogant.
+Do you believe that by judging them or criticizing them, you could change or eradicate them, realize that this is 1) totally unrealistic and 2) completely arrogant.
 You can no more change them than they, you.
-If you're the type who likes to get red in the face and self-righteous, pushing your fist in the air and saying how wrong they are (yes, I have been guilty of this myself), consider the effects on you physically, emotionally and spiritually.
+If tend to get red in the face and self-righteous, pushing your fist in the air and saying how wrong they are (unfortunately, I have been guilty of this myself), consider the effects on you physically, emotionally and spiritually.
 Is it worth raising your blood pressure, flooding your body with stress hormones, and ruining your peace for critical judging?

 This is really easy to fall into in this current political climate.
 I have to dial back my reactions to things that are going on.
 Believe me, I'm not even close to perfect, but I try to become conscious of when I am judging and projecting.
 It actually brings me peace to stop the judging in its tracks.
 I am not served by forgetting to love others unconditionally.

-The Man(/Woman) in the Mirror (with thanks to the late Michael Jackson)
+The Man(/Woman) in the Mirror (thanks, Michael Jackson)

 This is hard work.
 We live in a culture that is very much dependent on comparing ourselves favorably and unfavorably with others.
 This comparison leads to all kinds of judgments and justifications for ugly behavior.
 I have seen how freeing it is to take total responsibility for how our lives progress.
 It is so empowering it is to distinguish between what we have control over and what we don't.
 If you're ready to start the process of loving yourself and others unconditionally, please give me a call: 661-233-6771.
 Together, through judging ourselves and others less, we can create a much more loving, peaceful world.